by William Turrell

 For the same reason our Twitter and Facebook sharing buttons below the post title are just static buttons, to avoid all the extra overhead of the ‘official’ versions. ↩

 For example, you need to pass

 xfbml=1&appId=YOUR_FACEBOOK_ID&status=0 in the query string when calling the all.js script. ↩

 Also quantity does not necessarily equal quality when it comes to comments, or if I’m being fair, the article you’re currently reading.
 Plus we don’t show how many people have shared something, so why show the number of comments? ↩

-Roughly the same for me, and it ought to be perfectly adequate for web browsing, provided we develop sites responsibly. ↩
+This is still roughly the same for me – but such speeds ought to be perfectly adequate for web browsing, provided we develop sites responsibly. ↩

 A worst-case scenario; an expensive, £3, 100MB Pay as You Go bolt-on on o2.
 There are many better tariffs.
 Also in fairness I think we used a smaller version of the cat gif, but I can’t find it now. ↩